mendix/docs/content/refguide/using-version-control-in-studio-pro.md

 There are two methods for fully replacing your main line with a branch line.

 The first method is to merge the entire branch line into the main line, essentially replacing the main line contents with the branch line contents).
-This works as long as the branch line is up to date with the main line (to avoid conflicts.
+This works as long as the branch line is up to date with the main line (to avoid conflicts).
 To do this, follow these steps:

 1. Select **Version Control > Merge Changes Here** > **Merge feature branch**.
 2. Select the branch to merge into the main line.